melt-umn/Abella-AG-Interface/silver_compilation/encoding.md

 match on primitive types.
 We have a relation for matching against a single pattern.

-We create a pattern kind for the patterns of each primitive type, with a pattern for each constructor and a separate variable pattern constructor.
+We create a pattern type for the patterns of each primitive type, with a pattern for each constructor and a separate variable pattern constructor.
 For Booleans, this would look like this:
 ```